kvarak/dnd/docs/_Classes/fighter.md

 An Arcane Archer studies a unique elven method of archery that weaves magic into attacks to produce supernatural effects.
 Arcane Archers are some of the most elite warriors among the elves.
 They stand watch over the fringes of elven domains, keeping a keen eye out for trespassers and using magic-infused arrows to defeat monsters and invaders before they can reach elven settlements.
 Over the centuries, the methods of these elf archers have been learned by members of other races who can also balance arcane aptitude with archery.

 ### Arcane Archer Lore
-At 3rd level, you learn magical theory or some of the secrets of nature — typical for practitioners of this elven martial tradition.
-You choose to gain proficiency in either the Arcana or the Nature skill, and you choose to learn either the *prestidigitation* or the *druidcraft* cantrip.
+You learn magical theory or some of the secrets of nature — typical for practitioners of this elven martial tradition.
+Add either *Arcana* or *Nature* to your class skills and gain 1 skill point to spend on the chosen skill.

+Aditionally if you selected *Arcana*, you learn the *prestidigitation* cantrip, otherwise you learn the *druidcraft* cantrip.

 ### Arcane Shot
-At 3rd level, you learn to unleash special magical effects with some of your shots.
+You learn to unleash special magical effects with some of your shots.
 When you gain this feature, you learn two Arcane Shot options of your choice (see “*Arcane Shot Options*” below).

 When you fire an arrow as part of the Attack action, you can apply one of your Arcane Shot options to that arrow.
 Once you use this ability, you can't use it again until you finish a short rest.

 You gain an additional Arcane Shot option of your choice when you reach certain levels in this class: 7th, 10th, 15th, and 18th level.
 Each option also improves when you become an 18th-level fighter.

 ### Magic Arrow
-At 7th level, you gain the ability to infuse arrows with magic.
+Gain the ability to infuse arrows with magic.
 Whenever you fire a nonmagical arrow from a shortbow or longbow, you can make it magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.
 The magic fades from the arrow immediately after it hits or misses its target.

 ### Curving Shot
-At 7th level, you learn how to direct an errant arrow toward a new target.
-When you make an attack roll with a magic arrow and miss, you can use a ***bonus action*** to reroll the attack roll against a different target within 60 feet of the original target.
+You learn how to direct an errant arrow toward a new target.
+When you make an attack roll with a magic arrow and miss, you can use a ***bonus action*** to reroll the attack roll against a different target within 60 ft of the original target.

 ### Ever-Ready Shot
-Starting at 15th level, you are always ready with an Arcane Shot.
+You are always ready with an Arcane Shot.
 When you roll initiative, you can use a one of your Arcane Shot maneuvers as part of the first ranged weapon attack you make, without expending a use of Arcane shot.

 ## Arcane Shot Options
 The Arcane Shot feature lets you choose options for it at certain levels.
 The options are presented here in alphabetical order.
 They are all magical effects, and each one is associated with one of the schools of magic.